S-Hunt/FoilTrack/README.md

 * The esrf-pmedf toolbox created by Petr Mikulik and released under version 2 of the GPL
 * Jacobianest.m from John D'Errico's [DERIVEST suite](https://uk.mathworks.com/matlabcentral/fileexchange/13490-adaptive-robust-numerical-differentiation) and released under the permissive license
 * GetCases.m from Rody P.S.
 Oldenhuis' [FEX-getCases](https://github.com/rodyo/FEX-getCases) software relased under the MIT licnese.

-We are greatful for the efforts fo these authors.
+We are greatful for the efforts of these authors.

 ## Installation and use